Division of Neurotherapeutics

 Explore This Research Lab

 Our focus is on neurotherapeutic interventions for severe, treatment-resistant psychiatric illnesses.
-We focus in particular on major depressive disorder and obsessive-compulsive disorder.
+Currently, we focus in particular on obsessive-compulsive disorder, mood, and anxiety disorders but our focus is continually expanding.

 Our research spans mechanistic studies, clinical trials and device-based interventions employing a variety of techniques, including neuroimaging and electrophysiology.
 We also provide clinical services and surgical treatments for psychiatric illness.

-Our work utilizes functional and structural magnetic resonance imaging (fMRI), positron emission tomography (PET), electroencephalography (EEG), magnetoencephalography (MEG), transcranial magnetic stimulation (TMS), vagus nerve stimulation (VNS) and deep brain stimulation (DBS) to further understanding of psychiatric illness and treatment.
+Our work utilizes functional and structural magnetic resonance imaging (fMRI), positron emission tomography (PET), electroencephalography (EEG), magnetoencephalography (MEG), transcranial magnetic stimulation (TMS), transcranial focused ultrasound pulsation (tFUS), vagus nerve stimulation (VNS), ablative limbic system procedures, and deep brain stimulation (DBS) to further understanding of psychiatric illness and treatment.

 Transformative Restoration of Affective Networks by Systematic, Function-oriented, Real-time Modeling and Deep Brain Stimulation (TRANSFORM DBS)